-We provide focused educational programs by selecting professional academically prepared faculty, your Academic Facilitator, who are equipped with industry experience and expertise.
-While our faculty helps you academically progress through our curriculum, you are placed in an externship experience with a Mentor in the REAL WORLD who shares the same passion as you while demonstrating skills in an active and unique independently owned and operated business setting.
+We provide focused educational programs by selecting professional academically prepared faculty, your Faculty/Academic Facilitator, who are equipped with industry experience and expertise.
+While our faculty helps you academically progress through our curriculum, you are placed in an externship experience with a Mentor in the REAL WORLD who shares the same passion as you while performing and/or demonstrating skills daily in an active and viable business setting.

-Depending upon your program selection, you will be assigned to a professional, independently owned and operated, recording studio/film production company/radio station/restaurant kitchen.
+Depending upon your program selection, you will be assigned to a professional, independently owns and operated, recording studio/film production company/radio station/restaurant kitchen.

-You are assigned an Academic Facilitator on day one of your program.
-You will be matched with a Mentor in an externship environment that provides industry current practices and equipment providing you with an opportunity to prepare for the REAL WORLD while pursuing gainful employment within a competitive market.
+You are assigned a Faculty/Faculty/Academic Facilitator on day one of your program.
+You will be matched with a Mentor in an externship environment that provides industry current practices and equipment providing you with an opportunity to prepare for the Real World while pursuing gainful employment within a competitive market.